Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming: Evaluation

-\summary{Gaming Service Quality Metric.}\quad Gaming service quality assessment requires consideration of both FPS and visual quality.
-However, to our best knowledge, no established single metric comprehensively encompasses both factors.
-While FPS and visual quality have traditionally been measured separately to estimate gaming experience, we introduce a systematic metric - the service quality score (Eq.~\ref{eq:sqs}) - to facilitate a holistic comparison between \sys\ and other baselines.
-The service quality score is calculated as the product of the FPS score (Eq.~\ref{eq:fps_score}) and the user-side visual quality.
+\summary{Service Quality Metric.}\quad Gaming service quality assessment requires the comprehensive consideration of both FPS and visual quality.
+To our best knowledge, no established single metric holistically encompasses both factors.
+While FPS and visual quality have traditionally been measured and used separately to estimate gaming experience, we introduce an aggregate metric - the service quality score (Eq.~\ref{eq:sqs}) - to facilitate a direct comparison with the baselines.
+This score is calculated as the product of the FPS score (Eq.~\ref{eq:fps_score}), which is designed to reflect human visual perception, and the visual quality measured by VMAF, with a higher score indicating better performance.
+We have further discussion on the metric design and need of comprehensive metric in Appendix~\ref{sec:metric_validity}.

-\summary{Service Quality Comparison.}\quad Table~\ref{tab:scal} summarizes the user serving states of \sys\ and the other baselines across three experimental scenarios: Scenario 1 (Village Shooter), Scenario 2 (Mountain Hiker), and Scenario 3 (Mixed-game Case).
-In Scenario 3, Group A plays Village Shooter, and Group B plays Mountain Hiker.
-For dJay, as it faces RQ oscillation overheads without stabilization mechanisms, we report FPS and visual quality metrics for RQ levels (shown in parentheses) between meeting and not meeting FPS thresholds. \sys's results are the final stabilized serving states.
+\summary{Service Quality Comparison.}\quad Table~\ref{tab:scal} summarizes the serving states of users under \sys\ and the baselines across three experimental scenarios: Scenario 1 (Village Shooter), Scenario 2 (Mountain Hiker), and Scenario 3 (Mixed-game Case).
+In Scenario 3, Group A plays Village Shooter, while Group B plays Mountain Hiker.
+Since dJay lacks a stabilization mechanism, it faces RQ oscillation overheads.
+Therefore, we report FPS and visual quality metrics for the two oscillating RQ levels (shown in parentheses) that it alternates between. \sys's results, by contrast, are the final stabilized serving states.

 Figure~\ref{fig:sq_res} shows the comparative results of the service quality scores based on the serving states in Table~\ref{tab:scal}. dJay's score is the average of the two oscillating RQ levels.